Oluadepe/javascript-backend-project/0x00-ES6_basic/README.md

-This directory is about ES6 basics aimed at understanding how ES6 works, inspired by ALX Backend Specialization Project Training
+This directory contains ES6 basics files aimed at understanding how ES6 works, inspired by ALX Backend Specialization Project Training